-- Select target areas based on proximity to transportation options - Attract for-profit developers to partner with non-profit service agencies to develop affordable housing development for extremely low-income families; connecting services and rental assistance with new developments - Build projects without long-term debt to help fund operations and maintenance of property - Advocate for public and private transportation options for low-income families living outside of walking distance of amenities needed for daily living, such as grocery stories, health care and employment options

-- Enlist all levels of City government to be "cheerleaders" for affordable housing - Feed positive stories to media outlets to counter negative stories oriented from the urban core
+- Select target areas based on proximity to transportation options - Attract for-profit developers to partner with non-profit service agencies to develop affordable housing development for extremely low-income families; connecting services and rental assistance with new developments - Build projects without long-term debt to help fund operations and maintenance of property - Advocate for public and private transportation options for low-income families living outside of walking distance of amenities needed for daily living, such as grocery stories, health care and employment options - Enlist all levels of City government to be "cheerleaders" for affordable housing - Feed positive stories to media outlets to counter negative stories oriented from the urban core

-Greenwood will seek private/public partnerships to help achieve these goals and target communities working together to increase affordable housing options.
+Greenwood is activilty seek private/public partnerships to help achieve these goals and target communities working together to increase affordable housing options.
 Both of these key ingredients will help achieve the goals while addressing some of the biggest barriers to affordable housing development, such as educating the public and civic leaders about affordable housing, advocating for transportation options in all areas of the community and working together to attract additional subsidy to overcome high cost of property acquisition.
+City leadership continues its coversations with business, public and stakeholder leadership.
+The conversations has been positive across all stakeholders in the community, coming together to agree on the need for more affordable housing in the City, including a wide range of housing choices.
+The City will host a variety of meetings in the coming months to connect local, grass roots organizations to regional organizations to provide technical assistance to get an affordable housing project through the planning process to implementation.

-As a new CDBG program, the City of Greenwood will serve as an advocate for affordable and fair housing in the community.
+In addions, City of Greenwood will serve as an advocate for affordable and fair housing in the community.
 The Analysis of Impediments to Fair Housing outlines a number of opportunities to reduce the impediments or eliminate the impediments found to fair housing choice.
 These opportunities include: